The End of Illa: Principal characters

 The story is introduced by a long prologue aiming to explain how the author found himself in possession of the manuscript.
 Said manuscript was discovered by marines, then sold to Professor Akinson, a doctor who would dedicate his entire life to its translation.
-Managing to decipher the writing, he unfortunately could not profit from the discovery because he was killed in the San Francisco earthquake of 1906.
+Managing to decipher the writing, he could not profit from the discovery because he was killed in the San Francisco earthquake of 1906.

 The main character of the novella is named Xié.
 Narrator of the story, he is the commander in chief of the armies of an ancient city named Illa.
 He is split between his loyalty toward his fatherland and his hatred for the man who leads it, Rair.
 In fact, despite his military rank, he vigorously opposes the amoral methods of the dictator and finds no way out of his revolt other than a final holocaust.
 Described as a polymorphous character—he becomes in turn head of the armies, traitor, and slave—he possesses characteristics of the heroes of popular novels and permits the reader to identify themselves with his fate.
 In appearing as a courageous rebel who transcends his military career, he is the last rampart against the moral decadence of his city.
 Beyond his will to protect his daughter Silmée and her fiancé Toupahou (also grandson of Rair), Xié also revolts against the leader of Illa.
 He is joined in his struggle by several allies, including Grosé, head of the militia, and Fangar, head of the air force, his only real friend, whom he accidentally kills.
 In the end, he allies himself with the monkey men, a population of slaves derived from an ancient cross between black populations and monkeys; in particular he allies with his slave companion Ouh, whom he trains during the insurrection.

 Living at the summit of a pyramid, the leader of Illa, Rair, is also a genius inventor.
 A cold-blooded dictator figure devoid of morality, he starts a war against the neighboring city of Nour, for the purpose of obtaining prisoners of war to feed his blood machines and thereby prolong the life of Illians.
 His second-in-command is Limm, head of his secret police, who vows a ferocious hatred against Xié.